Top 10 Jerry Lee Lewis Songs

 # 9 – I’m On Fire

-If this song does not get you up and dancing within the first few seconds then you need to check your pulse.
-The great track “I’m On Fire.” defines the great balance between Jerry Lee Lewis’s vocals, piano playing, and the great horn section.
+If this song does not get you up and dancing within the first few seconds, then you need to check your pulse.
+The great track “I’m On Fire” strikes a perfect balance among Jerry Lee Lewis’s vocals, piano playing, and the horn section.
 Pure rock and roll.
 Oh yeah!
-The song “I’m On Fire,” was released in 1964 as a single on Smash Records, The song broke into the Billboard Top 100 just creeping in at number ninety-eight.
+The song “I’m On Fire” was released in 1964 as a single on Smash Records.
+The song broke into the Billboard Top 100, just creeping in at number ninety-eight.
 Bruce Springsteen released a song with the same title on his Born In The U.S.A. album.

 # 8 – Would You Take Another Chance On Me

-We could not compose a Top 10 Jerry Lee Lewis songs list and ignore all the number one singles Jerry Lee Lewis had as a country artist.
-While we will always prefer the rock and roll, we must pay tribute from a historic standpoint in presenting at least one of those number one country records.
-The song “Would You Take Another Chance On Me,’ was released in 1971.
+We could not compose a Top 10 Jerry Lee Lewis songs list and ignore all the number-one singles Jerry Lee Lewis had as a country artist.
+While we will always prefer the rock and roll, we must pay tribute from a historical standpoint by presenting at least one of those number-one country records.
+The song “Would You Take Another Chance On Me, was released in 1971.
 The music and lyrics were composed by Bill Rice and Jerry Foster.

 # 7 – Rocking My Life Away